Our views on land and farming

 Farmers need to be rewarded properly for the action they take to support nature and capture carbon.

-We believe that significantly more money needs to be directed towards ensuring nature and climate goals are met, and to help farming become environmentally sustainable, resilient and successful.
+We believe that UK Governments need to direct significantly more money towards ensuring its nature and climate goals are met, and to help farming become environmentally sustainable, resilient and successful.

-We’ve teamed up with farming and nature groups to support the farming consensus on how food, farming and nature can go hand-in-hand.
-This consensus highlights how crucial it is for investment in public goods to meet the environmental and societal challenges we're facing.
+We’ve teamed up with farming and nature groups to support a farming consensus on how food, farming and nature can go hand-in-hand.
+This consensus highlights how crucial it is for investment to meet the environmental and societal challenges we're facing.

-Adopting nature-friendly, low carbon farming can also contribute to profitable business.
-For instance, lessening reliance on inputs from outside the farm reduces the risks caused by inflating costs.
-Some farms can become more profitable by finding the right balance of inputs such as fertiliser, feed and labour, and outputs such as improved soil quality, nature and food.
+Adopting nature-friendly, low-carbon farming can also contribute to profitable business.
+Research shows that some farms can become more profitable by finding the right balance of inputs such as fertiliser, feed and labour, and outputs such as improved soil quality, nature and food.

 You might also be interested in